TechieVinita/TechieVinita/README.md

 # 💫 About Me:
-I'm a first-year CSE student specialising in Artificial Intelligence and Machine Learning.
-I am currently working on full-stack web development..
+Highly motivated and enthusiastic Computer Science student with a strong interest in Artificial Intelligence and Machine Learning.
+Seeking opportunities to apply my skills and knowledge to develop innovative solutions and drive advancements in the field.
+Passionate about problem-solving and committed to continuous learning and professional development.

 ## 🌐 Socials: